Olatisunkanmi/altschool-backend-musicfy-open-source/CONTRIBUTING.md

    git commit -m "your commit message"

  # Step 5 : Work Remotely
  - Now you are ready to your work to the remote repository.
  - When your work is ready and complies with the project conventions, upload your changes to your fork:

-   -To push your work to your remote repository
-                  git push -u origin Branch_Name
+ -    To push your work to your remote repository git push -u origin Branch_Name

  #  Step 6 : Pull Request
 - Go to your repository in browser and click on compare and pull requests.